jturn08/open-home-network/README.md

 - Wired networks: Managed wired ethernet network switch connected to Wi-Fi router and client devices (PCs)

 #### Ultra-fast Local Network setup: 10+ Gbps point-to-point wired networking
-The Ultra-fast Local Network setup is a low-cost way of adding datacenter-grade 10+ Gbps point-to-point wired network connectivity between 2 or 3 desktop PCs, which is useful for boosting speed of data-intensive applications like video editing with files stored remotely on a Network Attached Storage (NAS) server.
+The Ultra-fast Local Network setup is a low-cost way of adding datacenter-grade 40 Gbps point-to-point wired network connectivity between 2 or 3 desktop PCs, enabling file transfers at 40x (40 Gbps) speed of a 1 Gbps network between 2 or 3 desktop PCs for under $50 per device.
+This is useful for boosting speed of data-intensive applications like video editing with files stored remotely on a Network Attached Storage (NAS) server.
 The Ultra-fast Local Network setup can be added on top of Essential, Deluxe or Advanced setups.

 Functionality (in addition to Basic, Deluxe, or Advanced setup)
-- 10+ Gbps ultra-fast point-to-point wired network between 2 or 3 desktop PCs, that's 10x faster than a typical 1 Gbps wired network.
+- 40 Gbps ultra-fast point-to-point wired network between 2 or 3 desktop PCs, that's 10x faster than a typical 1 Gbps wired network.

 Components
-- 10+ Gbps network adapter
+- 40 Gbps network adapter
 - Network cable (Cat6 ethernet, Direct Attached Copper (DAC) cable, or fiber optic cable + fiber transceiver)
 - No network switch required, as PCs are connected directly to each other.